VinithaNaidu/Simulation-project--Digital-Electronics/README.md

 # TITTLE
+MINIMISE THE FUNCTION USING K MAP F(A,B,C)=A'B' +BC'+ BC + A'B'C' AND SIMULATE THE LOGIC DIAGRAM USING VERILOG

 # THEORY
 With the help of the K-map method, we can find the simplest POS and SOP expression, which is known as the minimum expression.